dojo/docs/dojox/mvc.rst

 * :ref:`dojox/mvc/WidgetList <dojox/mvc/WidgetList>` A model-bound widget that creates child widgets repeatedly based on a data collection.
 * :ref:`dojox/mvc/Repeat <dojox/mvc/Repeat>` A model-bound repeater widget that binds to a data collection.
 * :ref:`dojox/mvc/Generate <dojox/mvc/Generate>` A simple example of UI generation from a supplied data model.
-* :ref:`dojox/mvc/dojox/mvc/StatefulSeries <dojox/mvc/dojox/mvc/StatefulSeries>` A chart data plugin ("series") class that watches for properties specified in :ref:`dojox/mvc/at <dojox/mvc/at>` handles in the given data.
+* :ref:`dojox/mvc/StatefulSeries <dojox/mvc/StatefulSeries>` A chart data plugin ("series") class that watches for properties specified in :ref:`dojox/mvc/at <dojox/mvc/at>` handles in the given data.

 Advanced data model as well as its helper
 -----------------------------------------

 :ref:`dojox/mvc/WidgetList <dojox/mvc/WidgetList>`, :ref:`dojox/mvc/ListController <dojox/mvc/ListController>`, etc. work with array of data.
-For those components react to change in array, such as adds/removals, etc., :ref:`dojox/mvc/StatefulArray <dojox/mvc/StatefulArray>`, which is mostly interface-compatible to native Array, is available to use.
+For those components react to change in array, such as adds/removals, etc., :ref:`dojox/mvc/StatefulArray <dojox/mvc/StatefulArray>`, which is mostly interface-compatible to native Array, is available.

 For easy conversion of plain objects/arrays from/to :ref:`dojo/Stateful <dojo/Stateful>` and :ref:`dojox/mvc/StatefulArray <dojox/mvc/StatefulArray>`, the following APIs are available: